-In common areas, such as building entrances and amenity spaces, resident access histories and any corresponding photos collected from a Latch access device are viewable only by the resident that created the access event and by property managers.
+In common areas of multi-family buildings, such as building entrances and amenity spaces, resident access histories and any corresponding photos collected from a Latch access device are viewable only by the resident that created the access event and by property managers.
 Similarly, the access histories of building staff members at common areas are viewable only by the staff member and property managers.
 Photo or video information collected by a Latch Camera is viewable only by property managers.
 These access events are created to promote the safe and appropriate use of common spaces and to protect residents in the building.

 When guests and trusted service providers are provided access by a property manager or a resident, the access history of guests throughout a property are viewable by both the resident who invited them and property management to maintain the safety of the building.